ROCm/rocSHMEM/docs/install.rst

 * ROCm-aware Open MPI and UCX.
 For more information, see :ref:`install-dependencies`.

-* Inter-node with the Reverse Offload backend is supported only for CX7 Infiniband.
+* Inter-node communication requires MPI, and is tested with Open MPI and CX7 Infiniband NICs.

 Available network backends
 --------------------------